Castlegar Rebels

-The Castlegar Rebels are a junior 'B' ice hockey team based in Castlegar, British Columbia, Canada.
+The Castlegar Rebels are a Junior 'A' ice hockey team based in Castlegar, British Columbia, Canada.
 They are members of the Neil Murdoch Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
-The Rebels play their home games at the Castlegar and District Community Complex.
+They play their home games at the Castlegar and District Community Complex.

-The Rebels played junior 'A' in the Rocky Mountain Junior Hockey League from 1996 until 1998.
+The Rebels played Junior 'A' in the Rocky Mountain Junior Hockey League from 1996 until 1998.

 History

 The Rebels joined the league in 1976 as an expansion team.
 The Rebels have won the KIJHL Championship four times, in 1977, 1978, 1996 and 2013.
 They won four division titles as a member of the Western Division from 1976 to 1996, two division titles as a member of the Neil Murdoch Division from 2007 to 2013; two conference titles as a member of the Kootenay Conference from 2007 to 2013.